 Mason was born into slavery in Mississippi, 1818.
 She was then owned by slaveholders in Georgia and South Carolina before being returned to Mississippi.
-Mason’s last enslaver was a Morman convert who decided to journey to the Morman community being established in what would become Salt Lake City, Utah.
+Mason’s last enslaver was a Mormon convert who decided to journey to the Mormon community being established in what would become Salt Lake City, Utah.
 At this time Utah was still a part of Mexico.
-In 1848, Mason, then 30 years old, walked 1,700 miles behind a 300-wagon caravan.
-Destined for the Salt Lake Valley.
+In 1848, Mason, then 30 years old, walked 1,700 miles behind a 300-wagon caravan destined for the Salt Lake Valley.
 Along the route, Mason was responsible for setting up and breaking camp; cooking the meals; herding cattle; and serving as a midwife.
 She also took care of her three young daughters, aged 10, 4, and a newborn.

 Mason Earns Her Freedom